abnerLing/dysarthria-voice-clone/README.md

 - In general, the more severe the dysarthria, the less resemblance to the original speaker.
 - Adding longer inputs seem to help increase speaker resemblance but reduced the quality of speech.

+### Future work?
+- I might create a jupyter notebook to show how I used the model from [10] and to visualize the audio but I am a very busy with my masters thesis at the momment, so it will take a while.

 ## References